- About The CTB

 During the 2019 General Assembly, two bills were introduced regarding the Interstate 81 Corridor Improvement Plan, Senate Bill 1716 and House Bill 2718.
 The bills did not identify dedicated revenue sources for funding the project package.
 On March 28, 2019, Governor Northam announced amendments to the bills, which would provide for dedicated funding sources for projects identified as priorities.
 The amendments were passed by the General Assembly and signed by Governor Northam on April 3, 2019.

-If implemented, the study team estimates that the annual vehicles hours of delay will be reduced by more than six million and reduce the annual number of crashes by about 450 along the entire corridor.
+Once implemented, the study team estimates that the annual vehicles hours of delay will be reduced by more than six million and reduce the annual number of crashes by about 450 along the entire corridor.

 (Report formatted for two-sided printing.)